Tableau for Beginners: Data Visualisation Made Easy

 2. Repeat the same to find the Peak Sales and Profit Months, but again change the format of Order Date from Year to Month, and get:

-If you were to click on Show Me, you will see the different types of Line Charts that you can make, and if you were to hover over each of them, you will get to see their Dimension and Measure requirements too.
-In case you ever feel lost, I recommend referring to Show Me.
+If you click on Show Me, you will see the types of Line Charts you can make.
+If you hover over each one, you will also see its Dimension and Measure requirements.
+I recommend referring to Show Me in case you ever feel lost.

-With the previous visualizations, we had gotten a brief overview of the Superstore.
+The previous Tableau visualizations gave us a brief overview of the Superstore.
 Let’s dig a little deeper now.
-The next thing that I can think of exploring is the demographic of the Sales and Profit.
-What are the States that have the highest Sales Revenue, which ones are generating the maximum Profits:
+The next thing I can think of exploring is the demographic of the Sales and Profit.
+What are the States that have the highest Sales Revenue, and which ones are generating the maximum Profits:

 Before discussing the inferences, let’s first create the Pie Chart of Region Sales :